dolthub/docs/packages/doltgres/content/reference/sql/version-control/remotes.md

 `config.yaml` file given to `sql-server` command.
 The stanza currently supports a single integer field, `port:`, which defines the TCP port the remotesapi endpoint will be exposed on.
 Providing a port will cause the sql-server process to run a remotesapi endpoint on the provided port.
 The listening IP address is the same as for the SQL server itself.
-If the MySQL server itself is configured with a TLS key and certificate then the endpoint will use the same TLS configuration as the SQL server endpoint itself and it will require HTTPS.
+If the Postgres server itself is configured with a TLS key and certificate then the endpoint will use the same TLS configuration as the SQL server endpoint itself and it will require HTTPS.